Unsupervised Discovery of Object-Centric Neural Fields: Approach

 Overall, LIM achieves a gradual binding between the queries and the objects in the scene through an iterative update of the queries and their locations.
 To address potential issues of duplicate object identification, we invalidate one of two similar object queries with high similarity and positional proximity by the start of the last iteration.
 Finally, a small bias term is added to the position to handle potential occlusion, \ie, $\mathbf{p}_i^{\mathrm{img}} \leftarrow \mathbf{p}_i^{\mathrm{img}} + \mathrm{tanh}(h_2((W_{(:,i+1)})^T)) \cdot \alpha $ , where scaling hyperparameter $\alpha=0.2$ and $h_2: \mathbb{R}^{N}\rightarrow\mathbb{R}^2$ is a linear function.

-\myparagraph{Lifting Position to 3D}.
-The 2D positions $\mathbf{p}_i^{\mathrm{img}}$ are then unprojected into the 3D world coordinate to obtain $\mathbf{p}_i^{\mathrm{wd}}$.
-We consider two scenarios: for objects on a known shared plane (\eg, using plane detection~\citep{ge20233d}), a direct ray extension (extend the ray between the camera center and $\mathbf{p}_i^{\mathrm{img}}$ to intersect the ground plane) is used; alternatively, in the absence of such a plane, we extend the rays by depth $d\cdot s_i$, where $d$ is the distance between the camera and the scene center and $\{s_i\}_{i=1}^K$ are scaling terms predicted by a linear layer using the camera parameters and object latent as input.
-These two approaches are referred to as \modelp and \modelwp, respectively, with \model denoting \modelp by default.
-Further details and visualizations of these processes are provided in Appendix~\ref{appendix:architecture}.
+The 2D positions $\mathbf{p}_i^{\mathrm{img}}$ are then unprojected into the 3D world coordinate to obtain $\mathbf{p}_i^{\mathrm{wd}}$. \rebuttal{To do this, we extend the rays by depth $d\cdot s_i$, where $d$ is the depth estimated by a monocular depth estimator~\citep{midas} and $\{s_i\}_{i=1}^K$ are scaling terms predicted by a linear layer using the camera parameters and object latent as input.}

-\myparagraph{Compositional Neural Rendering.} The object positions allow us to put objects in their local coordinates rather than the viewer or world coordinates, thereby obtaining object-centric neural fields.
+\myparagraph{Compositional neural rendering.} The object positions allow us to put objects in their local coordinates rather than the viewer or world coordinates, thereby obtaining object-centric neural fields.
 Technically, for each 3D point $\mathbf{x}$ in the world coordinate, we transform it to the $i^{\text{th}}$ object's local coordinate by $\mathbf{x}_i = R \cdot (\mathbf{x} - \mathbf{p}_i^{\mathrm{wd}})$, where $R$ denotes the input camera rotation matrix.
 We then retrieve the color and density of $\mathbf{x}$ in the foreground radiance fields as $(\mathbf{c}_i, \sigma_i) = g^\mathrm{f}(\mathbf{x}_i | \mathbf{z}^{\mathrm{f}}_i)$ and in the background radiance field as $(\mathbf{c}_0, \sigma_0) = g^\mathrm{b}(\mathbf{x} | \mathbf{z}^{\mathrm{b}})$.
 These values are aggregated into the scene's composite density and color $(\overline{\mathbf{c}}, \overline{\sigma})$ using density-weighted means:

 Finally, we compute the pixel color by volume rendering.
 Our pipeline is trivially differentiable, allowing backpropagation through all parameters simultaneously.